propmk/coolc/README.md

 # coolc
-C library for making Terminal User Interfaces or TUIs.
+C library for making Terminal User Interfaces with colors, timestamp and much more.
 Inspired by ncurses.